Large. Aging in some spots. (Are we talking about me?) Classy in others. (Definitely not talking about me 🙂 )

 Here are the details!

-American Express appears to have eliminated a key perk of Fine Hotels & Resorts in Las Vegas: no more $100 resort credit.
+American Express appears to have eliminated a key perk of Fine Hotels & Resorts in Las Vegas: no more $100 resort credit for food and beverage.
 But a much cheaper credit card is here to save us!

 The topics of “independence” and “travel,” got my mind going a bit.
 I thought about “free agents”: people who shop around for the best deal and don’t stick to just one airline or hotel loyalty program.